TrevorStubbs/201-lab2/README.md

 I am finished at 3.15

 # Lab 04

 ## Requirements:
 1. Get code into drivers computer
 1. Separate the into functions (7 functions)
 1. README.md we Driver and Navigator's names
 1. pull request

-Stetch
+Stretch
 1. Create 3 arrays.
 1 for each question, an array for correct answers, an array for 2 possible resonses. ('Yup' 'Yuppers')
 1. DRY- make a for loop to iterate through the arrays.
 And call the function for each question.
-1. Code Review: Explore each othere CSS.
+1. Code Review: Explore each other CSS.
 Make suggestions for each other
 1. Improve accessibility: achieving better scores and attach it to readme.md

+> Navigator: Trevor Stubbs
+> Driver: Amber Falbo